homewardgamer/CollegeTimeTableMaker/README.md

 ![settings.py file](screenshots/settings.png "Settings.py file")

-* DEFAULT_TEACHER_START_TIME - Specifies the default start time to use for every teacher's routine as you render the form in your browser.
+* DEFAULT_FACULTY_START_TIME - Specifies the default start time to use for every faculty's routine as you render the form in your browser.
-* DEFAULT_TEACHER_END_TIME - Specifies the default end time to use for every teacher's routine as you render the form in your browser.
+* DEFAULT_FACULTY_END_TIME - Specifies the default end time to use for every faculty's routine as you render the form in your browser.
 * DEFAULT_ROUTINE_START_TIME - Specifies the default start time to use for every group's routine as you render the form in your browser.
 * DEFAULT_ROUTINE_END_TIME - Specifies the default end time to use for every group's routine as you render the form in your browser.